Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation

-Ah-Fat~and~Huth~\cite{ah2017secure} provided the first in-depth analysis of information leakage from the outputs of secure function evaluation.
+Ah-Fat~and~Huth~\cite{ah2017secure} provided the first in-depth analysis of information leakage from the outputs of secure multi-party computations.
 The authors formalized two metrics to measure expected information flow from the attacker's and target's perspectives, namely, the \emph{attacker's weighted average entropy} (awae) and \emph{target's weighted average entropy} (twae), respectively.
-Participants' inputs are modeled using probability distributions and were specified to be uniform, but the authors stated this constraint could be relaxed.
-The authors applied their model to several toy mathematical functions and a game-theoretic scenario to quantify attacker's maximum information leakage that maximizes the information learned about the target's inputs.
+Participants' inputs are modeled using probability distributions and were specified to be uniform, but this constraint can be relaxed.
 The inherent difficulty of this entropy-based approach is the requirement to enumerate every possible input combinations from all parties, which scales poorly as the input space and number of participants grow.
-We use the definitions put forward in that work for our analysis and mostly focus on the attacker's perspective.
-We demonstrate how within our context it serves as a valuable measure for computation designers to determine potential information leakage about the input of computation participants.
+We utilize their definitions for our analysis and demonstrate their utility to computation designers to determine potential disclosure about participants' inputs

-This model was expanded in~\cite{ah2019optimal} to cover the R\'enyi, min-, and $g$-entropy.
+This model was expanded in~\cite{ah2019optimal} to encompass the R\'enyi, min-, and $g$-entropy.
 The extension is presented in combination with a technique for distorting secure computation outputs to limit information disclosure from the output and achieve balance between accuracy and privacy.
 This was further developed in~\cite{ah2020protecting} with a fuzzing method based on randomized approximations.
 A closed-form expression for the min-entropy of a two- and three-party auction was derived in~\cite{ah2020two}, alongside a conjecture for the case with an arbitrary number of parties.